 2. Bad or Old Gas in Your Kubota

 Gasoline that is not fresh and has been sitting for a long period of time can become less effective and unstable.

 This means the fuel begins breaking down causing buildup in the fuel system that can cause running problems and clogging in the fuel system.
 This clogging can prevent your Kubota mower from starting.

-If you are using a gas-powered Kubota mower, use an unleaded gasoline with a minimum octane rating of 87 and maximum ethanol level of 10 percent.
+If you are using a gas-powered Kubota mower, use unleaded gasoline with a minimum octane rating of 87 and a maximum ethanol level of 10 percent.
 Ethanol, a corn-based fuel, is added to gasoline.
-This product is not good for small engines ran in Kubota mowers.
+This product is not good for small engines run in Kubota mowers.